VoxChain/condenser/src/app/help/en/welcome.md

 Payments for posts are split between the author (at least 75%) and the curators (up to 25%).

-The author reward is paid 50% in Steem Power, and 50% in liquid STEEM/SBD.
+The author reward is paid 50% in Vox Power, and 50% in liquid VOX/VBD.

-Authors also have the option to decline payout, or be paid in 100% Steem Power!
+Authors also have the option to decline payout, or be paid in 100% Vox Power!

 <a href="#Table_of_Contents">^</a>
 ### <span id="Reputation">Reputation</span>

-A reputation score is one way Steemit measures the amount of value you have brought to the community.
+A reputation score is one way Vox measures the amount of value you have brought to the community.

 The higher the number, the more weighted votes an account has earned.